avwsolutions/DOD-AMS-Workshop/workshop.md

 - Configure our data sources, which will be Graphite and Elasticsearch.
 - Create our dashboard with all required information.

-As mentioned above Grafana is a succesfull clone of the Kibana(3) build, which is evolved to a great dashboarding tool.
+As mentioned above Grafana is a successful clone of the Kibana(3) build, which is evolved to a great dashboarding tool.
 As with Kibana3 the concept of *Rows* and *Panels* is used.
 One big advantage is that Grafana supports multiple data sources (such as Graphite, Elasticsearch and InfluxDB).

 In short your dashboard is build out of various rows.
 Practice could be to make use of three rows, which functional bundles the metric data (one or more queries ).
 To make the content available you must first add one or more panels.
 You can select many types of panels
 - Singlestat